 Rider Info

 As a Rider, you will join others with a wide range of biking abilities but a single purpose: to help struggling young people.
 You must be at least 16* years of age.
-Participants are required to gather at least $500.00 in pledged support.
+As this is a fundraiser, we encourage you to try to raise at least $500.
+But if you come up short, we still want you to come!

 *16 and 17 year olds must be accompanied by a parent or legal guardian.
 The parent does not need to ride with the minor, but must be present at the ride and participating as a rider or a sagger.